bardy18/abi-market-data/README.md

 ### Accuracy
 - Pause briefly on each screen before scrolling
-- Let items fully load before the flash
+- Watch for green borders on newly captured items
-- Orange borders mean you've already captured those items - safe to scroll past
+- Light blue borders mean you've already captured those items - safe to scroll past

 ### Coverage
 - Always scan in the same order for consistency